AI Is Reshaping the CTO and CPO Role: What Tech Leaders Need to Know

 What Won’t Change

-Amid all this disruption, some things remain irreplaceable and these are exactly the areas where exceptional CTOs and CPOs create disproportionate value:
+Amid all this disruption, some things remain irreplaceable and these are exactly the areas where exceptional CTOs and CPOs create disproportionate value.
+I want to be direct about this, because I think there’s a risk of tech leaders undervaluing what makes them most effective:

-• Deep customer empathy.
-Understanding what users actually need and not just what they ask for.
-This requires human judgment and genuine curiosity.
+Understanding what users actually need and not just what they ask for requires human judgment and genuine curiosity.
 This is a leadership quality, not a technical one.

-• Strategic decision-making.
 Knowing which problem to solve, and why now, is still a deeply human skill.
-AI can accelerate execution; it can’t set direction.
+AI can accelerate execution.
+It can’t set direction.

-• Navigating complex tradeoffs.
-Weighing competing priorities, managing ambiguity, and making calls with incomplete information.
-This is where great tech leaders earn their seat at the table.
+Weighing competing priorities, managing ambiguity, and making calls with incomplete information this is where great tech leaders earn their seat at the table.

 AI handles implementation velocity.
 Tech leaders handle direction.
-That distinction is becoming more important, not less.
+In my experience coaching CTOs and CPOs, that distinction is becoming more important, not less.

 💡 The organizations that will win aren’t the ones that protect traditional role boundaries.
 They’re the ones led by CTOs and CPOs who know how to build adaptive, outcome-driven teams and use AI to amplify what makes their people irreplaceable: judgment, creativity, and collaboration.